janick/WT32-SqLn/README.md

 Unlike other ESP32 development boards, you can't program the WT32-SC01 Plus using the USB-C port.
 That port is only for supplying power.
 You *HAVE TO* use the serial port and trigger the programming mode using EN and GPIO0.
-As the programmer wasn't included with the board, it was a particularly frustrating step.
+As the programmer wasn't included with the board I purchased, it was a particularly frustrating step.

 If you bought the version that includes the programmer, you can skip to the "[Using the WT programmer](#using-the-wt-programmer)" section.